How Does SLAM Work for Self-Driving Cars?

-Today we rely on GPS and Google Maps to tell us how to get from point A to point B. Similarly, Simultaneous Localization and Mapping (SLAM) is how autonomous vehicles find their way in the world.
-In this article, we will discuss how autonomous vehicles use Simultaneous Localization and Mapping to navigate the environment around them!
+Today, we rely on GPS and Google Maps to tell us how to get from point A to point B. Similarly, Simultaneous Localization and Mapping (SLAM) is how autonomous vehicles find their way in the world.
+In this article, we will discuss how autonomous vehicles use SLAM to navigate the environment around them.

 Simultaneous Localization and Mapping involves two things: mapping and localization.
 The purpose of SLAM is to build a globally consistent representation of the environment.
 Let’s briefly cover the two main aspects.

-Currently available standard definition (SD) or ADAS maps are used in infotainment systems to assist human drivers to perform turn-by-turn navigation.
-However, the accuracy and data quality of these maps does not meet the requirements needed for autonomous vehicles (AVs).
+Currently available standard definition (SD) or ADAS maps are used in infotainment systems to assist human drivers in performing turn-by-turn navigation.
+However, the accuracy and data quality of these maps do not meet the requirements needed for autonomous vehicles (AVs).

 Maps built for AV purposes are called high-definition (HD) maps.
 These maps are centimeter-level accurate, which is orders of magnitude higher than what SD maps provide.
 HD maps are highly accurate representations of the road, with features including lane geometry, traffic signs, intersections, live map updates, and more.